Diamondbacks vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 115 hits with 24 doubles, 30 home runs and 53 walks.
-He has driven in 92 runs with eight stolen bases.
+- Adolis Garcia has collected 116 hits with 24 doubles, 31 home runs and 53 walks.
+He has driven in 93 runs with eight stolen bases.

 Garcia Recent Games